GerlechJen/UFOs/README.md

 </li>
 ```

 This button would be clicked to clear all filters applied.
-With that, the table would go back to the default state without manually deleting every single entry.
+With that, the table would go back to the default state without manually having to delete every single entry.

-These added features are also more interactive compared to what we have currently.
-The two additional buttons suggested, have names on them that  explain their use.
-Therefore, any new visitor to the webpage knows exactly what to do while navigating the webpage.
+These added features will make the table more interactive compared to what we have currently.
+These buttons have their decriptive names on them that explain to any visitor to the webpage what they do once clicked.
+Therefore, any user will know exactly what to do while navigating the webpage.

-Also the filters like city, state and country should not be case sensitive.
-As it stands now it is case sensitive and if the city for instance is spelt capitalized,
+Interactive page???